Heather Barbour Fenty

 But, when I copied the text into Ongig’s Text Analyzer, I noticed a few issues/suggestions you won’t find in ChatGPT:

-• The JD is missing some key sections candidates care about — Diversity & Inclusion, Flex Location, Mission Statement, etc.
+• The JD is missing some key sections candidates care about — Salary, DEI, EEO, About Us, Mission Statement, etc.

 This is why you should supplement ChatGPT with a tool like Text Analyzer.
 Yes, ChatGPT is fast, but some missing elements will likely affect your application rates, especially with diverse talent.